How can we help?

 The second is tailored audiences from web.
-These are the people that have visited your website.
+These are visitors to your website.
 You can collect this data using Twitter’s website tag available through Twitter Ads, or there is the option to use Twitter’s website tag partners.

 The third is tailored audiences from mobile apps.
-These are the people that are using your mobile app, and are collected with conversion tracking for mobile apps.
+These are the users of your mobile app, and are collected with conversion tracking for mobile apps.

 Using the audience managerArrow down icon

 The audience manager is a tool in your Twitter Ads account for you to review and manage your audiences.